Market research is available as a service to help any company, service provider, individual or organisation make better, more informed…

 Quantitative and qualitative research defines the type of information you gather.
 Quantitative research gathers numerical data and often produces a lot of statistics.
 You can use this approach to identify the size of your market or to help you understand the demographics of your customers.
 Qualitative research gathers views and attitudes and you can use this approach to get a better understanding of your customers’ interests, needs and habits.

-As a leading UK market research company with offices in London, Birmingham and Barnstaple, Turquoise is commissioned on an ongoing basis by many new and established clients who integrate our research work with their business planning and strategy.
+As a leading UK market research company with offices in London, Edinburgh, Birmingham and Barnstaple, Turquoise is commissioned on an ongoing basis by many new and established clients who integrate our research work with their business planning and strategy.
 If you are an existing client of ours or a business that is completely new to us, we would love to explore how our research services might deliver value to your firm.

 If you are searching for the leading market research companies in London, Birmingham and the South West then you have come to the right place.